ansys/pyaedt/doc/source/EDBAPI/SourcesEdb.rst

 EDB Sources
 ===========
-These classes are the containers of sources methods of the EDB for both HFSS and SiWave.
+These classes are the containers of sources methods of the EDB for both HFSS and Siwave.

 .. code:: python